opnfv/opnfvdocs/docs/scenario/scenariomatrix.rst

     * This is an OpenStack based deployment using neutron including the OPNFV enhanced KVM hypervisor

-  * os-odl_l2-nofeature-ha
+  * os-onos-nofeature-ha

-    * This is an OpenStack deployment in high availability mode including OpenDaylight layer2 networking
+    * This is an OpenStack deployment in high availability mode including ONOS as the SDN controller

-  * os-onos-kvm_ovs-noha
+  * os-odl_l2-sfc

-    * This is an OpenStack deployment using ONOS including OPNFV enhanced KVM and OVS versions
+    * This is an OpenStack deployment using OpenDaylight and OVS enabled with SFC features

 Installing your scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^